aspk/ratsadtarget/README.md

 <hr/>

 ## How to install and get it up and running
-Cluster setup donw with [pegasus](https://github.com/InsightDataScience/pegasus) on AWS.
+Setup cluster with [pegasus](https://github.com/InsightDataScience/pegasus) on AWS.

 Create a VPC